-5. Planning Process Certifications
+Planning Process Certifications

-Under SAFETEA-LU DRCOG and CDOT must certify to FHWA and FTA that the metropolitan transportation planning process is being conducted in accordance with all applicable federal requirements each time a new TIP is submitted.
-Similarly every four years FHWA/FTA must conduct its own review of the process.
+Under the FAST Act, DRCOG and CDOT must certify to FHWA and FTA that the metropolitan transportation planning process is being conducted in accordance with all applicable federal requirements each time a new TIP is submitted.
+Similarly, every four years FHWA and FTA must conduct a federal review of the process.
 Both the self-certification and the federal quadrennial planning certification review hold an MPO and all planning partners in the transportation management area (including FHWA and FTA) accountable for the function and quality of the planning process in its region.